donigian/kaggle-submission-tracker/README.md

 |14|1506291081 | Ridge w/ 2nd order feature engineering & tuning |  0.730804  | - | - |
 |15|1506371081 | Ensemble XGBoost, LDA, GBM w/ 2nd order feature engineering  | 		.7725 | - | - |

+**Note**: After a competition ends, I've found it useful to go back and note the private leaderboard to see how it changes relative to public and local CV score.

 This project is a Kaggle Submission tracker written in Go.